zain-sigmoid/gstool/README.md

 ## 🧩 Troubleshooting
 **“gitleaks not found”**<br>
-The CLI will auto-download; ensure your environment allows network access and /tmp write permissions.
-You can also download on MacOS via brew
+The CLI will auto-download for Linux; ensure your environment allows network access and /tmp write permissions.<br>
+On MacOS you can download via brew
 ```bash
 brew install gitleaks
 ```